Reprimanding employees on inappropriate behaviour is all part of the course for HR professionals, but what if that person is your CEO?

 And if HR professionals want to stay employed, then they need to be subtle about how you’re going to get that message across, he cautions.

-“With the thrill of the chase and pressure to continue to grow the organisation, sometimes rationality goes out the window,”
+“With the thrill of the chase and pressure to continue to grow the organisation, sometimes rationality goes out the window,” he says.

 However, HR must step in and lay down the law in situations where they can clearly see that leaders are doing the wrong thing, or risk being held personally liable.